The Best Toys for 4 Year Olds

 Search and Find Books

 My daughter loves I spy / search and find books, and this one is hands-down her favorite.
-I love that there are various themes within the book, so there’s something for everyone.
+I love that there are various themes within the picture book, so there’s something for everyone.
 There are thousands of objects to find, count, and discuss.
 The book has multiple 1001 Things to Spot themes within its pages, and is paperback, so it’s easy to take along on trips or long drives.

 Grimm’s Wooden Toys